Skip to content

 The River Ayr Way is Scotland's first source to sea path network which passes through some of Ayrshire's most fantastic scenery making it a unique experience for walkers.

-This development was part of the 2006 £2.5m Coalfield Access Project and it was supported by 13 different funders, making it one of East Ayrshire Council's largest externally funded projects.
+This development was part of the 2006 £2.5m Coalfield Access Project and it was supported by 13 different funders, making it one of our largest externally funded projects.

 Ayrshire’s mining past was the key to this project as it allowed access to funding programmes aimed at the regeneration of former coalfields.

-The route begins at Glenbuck, home of Bill Shankley and follows the river for 66km (44miles) to the sea at Ayr.
+The route begins at Glenbuck, home of Bill Shankly and follows the river for around 66 kilometres (41 miles) to the sea at Ayr.

 Over 140,000 use the River Ayr Way each year from all across the globe.
-There are a number of events along the River Ayr Way throughout the year but the River Ayr Way challenge is far the most challenging event.
+There are a number of events along the River Ayr Way throughout the year but the River Ayr Way Challenge ultra-marathon is the most challenging event.

 "Congratulations on the initiative and the outcome of the River Ayr Way.
 The parts that we walked were excellent, beautiful and with variety."